 How long does a session last?

 Each session lasts between 50-55 minutes.
-We make every effort to ensure that sessions start and finish on time.
+I make every effort to ensure that sessions start and finish on time.

 How many sessions will I need?